21-24 December 1944 MIAs of

 This web page addresses the following problem.

 • All 34 MIAs (Missing in Action) of B/48 for the 17-24 December 1944 defense of the St. Vith (Belgium) area were reported in the Morning Report of 27 December as MIA as of 24 December.
 On 24 December, B/48 was 1 mile SE of Manhay, Belgium, about 20 miles from St. Vith.
+All subsequent retroactive casualties for this period were also reported as of 24 December.

 • But other information on some of these men indicates that they were lost in the St. Vith area, specifically at Rodt (also known as Sart-lez-St Vith, 2.5 miles NW of St. Vith and about 18 miles from Manhay), from which B/48 departed prior to 24 December.